 - Small single location restaurant in Bowness

-- Single hotel estate location in the Cotswold’s
+- Single hotel estate located in the Cotswold’s

 - Private restaurant in Stratford